 Here at Co-op we want to make sure that our colleagues are treated fairly and consistently at all times.
 If we have any concerns about a colleague’s performance, we’ll follow the steps below to address the issue.
-All template letters and forms can be found on the Intranet.

 This process should be read along with the Performance improvement policy.

 Managers should raise any concerns they have about a colleague’s performance informally first - and should keep notes of what was discussed and agreed.
 If things are resolved, then managers shouldn’t keep these notes any longer.

 But if the colleague’s performance doesn’t improve to the standard required, we’ll start the formal Performance Improvement Process below.